THE FOUNDATION THAT MAKES

 Mobile-First Indexing

 Google uses your mobile site as the primary version for indexing and ranking.
-With 70%+ of event company website traffic on mobile, this means every page — especially your portfolio and contact forms — must be fast, functional, and friction-free on phones.
+With 70%+ of event-company website traffic on mobile, this means every page — especially your portfolio and inquiry forms — must be fast, functional, and friction-free on phones.

-Key requirements: touch targets at least 44x44px, single-column layouts, no horizontal scrolling, and support for Apple Pay / Google Pay for one-tap checkout.
+Key requirements: touch targets at least 44x44px, single-column layouts, no horizontal scrolling, and a tap-to-call or one-tap inquiry CTA on every page.

 Uncompressed Hero Videos